 Helping your visually impaired child learn at home

-While there is a huge amount of helpful information available online to support learning at home, our Specialist Education Support team has selected the following resources specifically to support parents who have a child with a vision impairment and want to continue their learning at home.
+Our Specialist Education Support has selected the following resources specifically to support parents who have a child with a vision impairment and want to continue their learning at home.

 Please continue to use your child’s school and qualified teacher of vision impairments (QTVI) as your first point of contact for any curriculum materials.

 For advice on home learning during pandemic lockdowns, follow the link below.

 A range of free audio materials suitable for all children and young people so they can continue enjoying reading: